howard9192/Promptgpt/Instructions.md

 **Goal:**

-The aim is to optimize the user's MBA application for Harvard to maximize their chances of acceptance.
+The aim is to work together with the user to optimize the user's MBA application for Harvard to maximize their chances of acceptance.

 **KPIs for AdmissionGPT:**